lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The recipient field contains the name of the recipient of the PKIMessage.
-This name (in conjunction with recipKID, if supplied) should be usable to verify the protection on the message where the recipient's KEM key is used.
+This name (in conjunction with recipKID, if supplied) should be usable to verify the protection on the message.

 The protectionAlg field specifies the algorithm used to protect the message.
 If no protection bits are supplied (note that PKIProtection